Conflicting narratives about border patrol agent's death

 What we know

-Martinez was patrolling near Interstate 10, by the US-Mexico border, the night of Saturday, November 18.
+Martinez was patrolling near Interstate 10, by the US-Mexico border, on the night of Saturday, November 18.
 He and his partner responded to some sort of "activity," border officials said, but the type of activity has not been disclosed.

 After they responded to the call, Martinez's partner reported that they were both injured and needed help, Customs and Border Protection said.